 Timeline of the Alan Day Community Garden

 Food was grown by volunteers and donated to the local high school and free community lunch.
 The mission “To cooperatively create an educational, demonstration garden, where people can grow their own food, using organic, sustainable methods to support an enduring food system” was agreed upon by the community.
 2009 Seal Rossignol was hired as an organizer for 6 weeks.

 2016 Garden beds expanded to accommodate both the CSA and gardeners.
-OCWC Restorative Community Trainings held at the ADCG.
+OCWC 1st annual Restorative Community Trainings held at the ADCG.
 Barn renovations and creation of a library and resource center initiated.
 Jayne Pearson hired as YLP Coordinator.

 2017 A Sponsorship program with businesses to fund the Youth Leadership Program was developed.
 The ADCG was chosen by the Oxford County Wellness Collaborative for the work of addressing obesity and reducing isolation, disconnection and not feeling valued through the gardens programs with a support grant for the YLP to set up raised beds at local Early Learning Centers and create a YLP video.

 2018 Rocky Crockett became the Executive Director of the ADCG as a full time salaried position.
 Justin Bondeson hired as YLP Coordinator.

 2019 Jayne Pearson hired as Market Manager, Naomi Young hired as Volunteer Coordinator.
 Community Market started.
 Food Truck donated for summer by Anthony Frattianne.